xsats/react-native-tcp/README.md

 ### TLS support

-TLS is only supported in the client interface and currently only on iOS.
+TLS is only supported in the client interface.
 To use TLS, use the `tls.connect()` syntax and not `socket = new tls.Socket()` syntax.

 ```